sarojp3/sarojp3/README.md

 - 🔭 I’m currently pursuing my Bachelor of Science in Computer Science and Information Technology.

-- 🌱 I’m currently learning Full Stack Web Development(MERN).
-Also, I have sound knowledge on Machine Learning and Data Science.
+- 🌱 I’m currently learning ReactJS.
+Also, I have sound knowledge about Machine Learning and Data Science.

 - 👯 I’m looking to collaborate on Open-source Projects.